Motley Fool Everlasting Portfolio Review

 Tom Gardner’s portfolio is regularly updated.
 Members will get an alert every time Tom makes an update to his portfolio.

 Updates usually come every month or every other month.
-Unlike other Motley Fool services, the alerts aren’t set on a fixed frequency (i.e. two alerts per month).
+Unlike other Motley Fool services, the alerts aren’t delivered on a fixed schedule (i.e. two alerts per month).
 Alerts are issued when changes are made to the portfolio.

 For example, Tom issued 4 buy alerts in July of 2020 and 3 sell alerts.
 He hasn’t issued any updates since (as of October 2020).
 This speaks to the nature of the service.
 It’s less about constantly buying hot stocks and more about maintaining a strong portfolio of stocks.